Trump, Cruz tensions may provide liveliest Republican debate yet

-NORTH CHARLESTON, S.C.
-(Reuters) - Flaring tempers and sharp elbows may turn a debate among seven Republican presidential candidates into a seven-car pileup on Thursday with tensions between Donald Trump and rival Ted Cruz leading the way.
+CHARLESTON, S.C./MANCHESTER, N.H.
+(Reuters) - Flaring tempers and sharp elbows may turn a debate of seven Republican presidential candidates into a seven-car pileup on Thursday with tensions between Donald Trump and rival Ted Cruz leading the way.

 The sixth Republican debate, at the North Charleston Coliseum in the swing state of South Carolina, takes place at a tense time for the Republican field with the clock ticking toward Feb.
 1 in Iowa, the first contest in the race to choose the party’s nominee for the Nov.
 8 general election.